jiggerbitties/ott-grubbymitts/README.md

 authentication, or geo controls.
 Use it only on streams you are authorised to access, and respect each site's terms of service.

-Hope this is useful team - SeanC
+Hope this is useful team - jiggerbitties

 ---